-In the alfalfa market, MK has teamed with one of the best alfalfa seed growers in the USA to provide our own brand of MK 101 Non-Dormant Alfalfa seed (9- 10) internationally.
-MK has a 15-year track record of 100% success with our alfalfa seed in numerous parts of the world.
-All of our seeds are of American origin.
+In the alfalfa market, MK has teamed with one of the best alfalfa seed growers in the USA & Europe to provide our own variety of MK 101 Non-Dormant Alfalfa seed (9- 11) and other Dormant & Non-Dormant varieties.
+MK has a 17-year track record of 100% success with our alfalfa seed in numerous parts of the world.
+All of our seeds are 100% guaranteed.

 Alfalfa Superior Forage